-Children's Literature explores various types of literature geared specifically to children and young adults, and provides students with the opportunity to consider the ways in which a range of issues are specifically handled within that context.
-Students may also study various theories on child development, and may apply these concepts by participating in activities such as reading groups for children, or composing a children's book of their own.
-Prerequisite: English I and II.
-First semester.
+This course explores various types of literature geared specifically to children and young adults, and provides students with the opportunity to consider the ways in which a range of issues are specifically handled within that context.
+Students may also study various theories on child development, and may apply these concepts by participating in activities such as reading groups for children or composing a children's book of their own.
+Prerequisites: English I and II.

-Educational Tours .5 unit
+Educational Tours

-Educational tours are directed study, week-long, travel/study courses conducted by the History/English Departments.
+These tours are directed study, week-long, travel/study courses conducted by the History/ English Departments.
 These tours are planned to focus on specific historical themes, such as American Heritage; Washington, D.C.; the New England area; Gettysburg; the New York area; Atlanta; the South; and England.
 The courses meet throughout second semester with preliminary studies and preparation for the touring week.
 The courses continue to meet on return, completing the study objectives as identified in the course outline.
 The tours rotate on a four-year cycle.
-Prerequisite: permission of the instructor.
+Prerequisite: Permission of the instructor.
 Second semester.